kluete/recover_itunes/README.md

 This may be of interest to:

-* Linux desktop users who purchase a lot of music via their iOS device's iTunes store
+* Linux desktop users who purchase music via their iOS device's iTunes store
 * want to enjoy those tracks on any platform they see fit (f.ex.
 I use my [own music player](http://www.laufenberg.ch/lxmusic/) on Debian/Xfce)
 * can't run iTunes on Linux or don't like running it on other platforms
-* find audio fingerprinting lacking
+* find audio fingerprinting lacking, especially for more underground artists

 As well as anyone curious about iTunes' SQLite schema.